ricveal/boiler-mqtt/README.md

 - A logic unit to control the system, a.k.a switch on or off the relay according the desired temperature and the actual temperature of the thermometer.

-Because my personal requirements, I built this MQTT Switch using a Wemo D1 Mini as main board with the relay shield which provides me an easy hardware environment with an ESP8266 board and a relay, configurable with Arduino IDE.
+Because of my personal requirements, I built this MQTT Switch using a Wemo D1 Mini as main board with the relay shield which provides me an easy hardware environment with an ESP8266 board and a relay, configurable with Arduino IDE.

 Of course, you can adapt my hardware choices but notice that, if you do that, software changes may apply as well.

-The following steps will guide you using my specific stack and I will consider that the Arduino IDE is familiar to you.
+The following steps will guide you to use my specific stack and I will consider that the Arduino IDE is familiar to you.

 This project uses the following libraries: